Cyprus - Country Commercial Guide

 Overview

 The ROC wants to position itself as a regional hub for innovation, research, and ICT, serving the entire Eastern Mediterranean and acting as a gateway between Europe, the Middle East, and North Africa.
-It is making efforts to improve its ICT and cybersecurity infrastructure and promote digital transformation of both the private and public sectors.
+It is making efforts to improve its ICT and cybersecurity infrastructure and promote the digital transformation of both the private and public sectors.
 To this end, the ROC established a Deputy Ministry of Research, Innovation, and Digital Policy (DMRIDP) in February 2020 to coordinate and lead the effort.
 Prior to that, in February 2019, the ROC appointed its first Chief Scientist and in April 2018 it established the Digital Security Authority (DSA).
 The DSA is responsible for cybersecurity and oversees the National Computer Security Incident Response Team (CSIRT).
 The Office of the Commissioner of Electronic Communications and Postal Regulations (OCECPR) oversees all electronic communications regulations in the ROC.
 COVID-19 working conditions accelerated digital transformation in the private sector and prioritized e-government, e-learning, and e-justice projects for both funding and execution.
 The ROC pledged to use a large portion of the EU Resilience and Recovery Fund available to Cyprus to implement digitalization projects and has assigned over $300 million to the DMRIDP to do so.
-To support the development of start-ups and innovative projects, the ROC established a start-up visa regime, a tax relaxation scheme, and other incentives.
-For more detailed information, interested companies can contact the DMRIDP to implement smart city, which the Council of Ministers approved in November 2020.
-Major ROC municipalities are in the process of implementing smart city applications.
+To support the development of start-ups and innovative projects, the ROC established a start-up visa regime, an IP regime, a tax relaxation scheme, and other incentives.
+In 2022, the ROC ranked 27th out of 132 economies in the Global Innovation Index.
+For more detailed information, interested companies can contact the DMRIDP or the Cyprus Investment Promotion Agency (Invest Cyprus).
+Under a municipal reform plan scheduled to begin in 2024, major ROC municipalities intend to implement several smart city solutions.

 Leading Sub-Sectors and Opportunities